amazon-archives/startup-kit-nodejs/README.md

 sql script in the sql directory of the project.

 - At the top level of the project directory, include a config.json.
-To select a database type, use 'mysql' for MySQL or 'pg' for Postgres as the value for the DB_CLIENT key.
+To select a database type, use 'mysql' for MySQL or 'pg' for PostgreSQL as the value for the DB_CLIENT key.
 To enable JWT-based token authentication to protect API routes, set the value of the AUTH_ENABLED key to true.
-An example where Postgres is selected as the database:
+An example where PostgreSQL is selected as the database:

 ```